ramon-victor/freegpt-webui/README.md

 git clone https://github.com/ramonvc/freegpt-webui.git
 ```

-## Switching to the chimeragpt-version Branch
+### Switching to the chimeragpt-version Branch :arrows_counterclockwise:
 Run the following command to switch to the chimeragpt-version branch:
 ```
 git checkout chimeragpt-version